cmhughes/latexindent.pl/.github/ISSUE_TEMPLATE/latexindent-pl-issue-template.md

 --
 *Please paste your YAML settings (if any) here*

+actual/given output
+--
+*Please paste the output you receive here*

 desired or expected output
 --
-*Please paste your desired output here*
+*Please paste your desired/expected output here; that is, what do you want the output to look like*

 anything else
 --